Skip to content

 The layout appears conventional with the Great soundboard lying at impost level.
 Behind it is a walkboard where it would be expected.
 The Swell soundboard is a couple of feet higher than that of the Great, behind the walkboard, from which there is adequate access to both departments.

-The Pedal Bourdon is located both at the rear of the Swell box and on the treble (right hand) side, quite tightly crammed into the limited space of the chamber.
+The Pedal Bourdon is located both at the rear of the Swell box and on the treble (right hand) side, very tightly crammed into the limited space of the chamber.
 The main wind reservoir is located underneath the Swell soundboard and the central walkboard.

 The mechanical key action comprises all the usual ingredients: trackers (comprising flat sticks in this organ), wires, felts, buttons, backfalls, squares, stickers, and so on.